Breed, Wisconsin: History

 A post office called Breed was established in 1888, and remained in operation until it was discontinued in 1966.
 The community was named for its first postmaster, George M. Breed.
 The first settler in the area was James Knight.
 Most settlers came on foot along ancient Native American foot trails.
 The first road in the county was built in 1860.
 The first road built in Breed was built in 1885.
 It became the route of Highway 32 and Highway 64.
 The general store opened in 1887 as a result of the surrounding areas being quickly settled for farming.
 The Chicago and Northwestern was built in 1896 from Mountain.
 The center of the community was the North Star hotel.
 The town had a school, multiple churches, a cheese factory, and many farms.
 Since the businesses closed, the town has become a small community with only houses remaining.

 Geography

-According to the United States Census Bureau, the town has a total area of 35.8 square miles (92.6 km^{2}), of which, 35.5 square miles (92.1 km^{2}) of it is land and 0.2 square miles (0.6 km^{2}) of it (0.64%) is water.
+According to the United States Census Bureau, the town has a total area of 35.8 square miles (92.6 km^{2}), of which 35.5 square miles (92.1 km^{2}) is land and 0.2 square mile (0.6 km^{2}) (0.64%) is water.
 The latitude of Breed is 45.073N and the longitude is −88.424W.
-Breed sits at the elevation of 902 feet.
+Breed sits at a mean elevation of 902 feet.